 Interested in more garden ideas?
 Check out Birdz of a Feather's outdoor projects where you'll find projects like the one shown below (how to build a rock garden).

-For more inspiring ideas in and around the home, subscribe to us on Birdz of a Feather.
-You can also follow us on:
+For more inspiring ideas in and around the home follow us on Birdz of a Feather and social media:

 Enjoyed the project?

 Have a question about this project?

 Very well done, I see lots of work there.